This page will be updated .

 When instructors decide to offer live lectures online, you will see links inside your course’s World Classroom page.

 You have two options.
 You can dial-in directly via a toll-free number in your country or you can join through the WebEx app on your phone.
 For dial-in in Austria, the toll-free number is 0800-29-7266.
 You will need the Access Code for the meeting, which will be included in the meeting invitation.

 Webster University offers detailed information and tutorials on their website.

 Students should complete the Registration Sheet and submit it to their advisor for signature and approval.
 Due to access and mobility restrictions, signatures may be electronic, and approvals confirmed by email.
 Once signed, the student should forward the Registration Sheet to their Department Coordinator to be enrolled.

 Send a list of the courses you wish to drop to your departmental coordinator who will forward it for processing.
 Drop requests can be submitted until Friday of week 1.

 Textbooks and other printed materials required for Webster Vienna coursework are complementary with tuition.
 To collect these materials, you have to come to the Textbook Service located on the 4th floor.
-Opening hours will be posted on the textbook service and on the textbook service website.
+Please make an appointment by email: firstname.lastname@example.org.
 Please bring your student card, the course name, and number as well as the name of the course instructor to help us make sure you get the right books.
 Please wear a mask and keep your distance while waiting on line.
 If the service is not available, please ask at the library front desk.

 If you are not able to attend classes on campus due to visa issues, travel restrictions, or other limitations but will join remotely, we ask you to plan to order your books from your preferred suppliers.
 The university will reimburse you for all approved book purchases.
 To find out which book(s) you need to order, check the syllabi for your classes here.